Integrating by parts at finite density: Additional details of two-loop IBP computations

 where we have used the sum-integral definitions of eq.~\eqref{eq:fermionsum} and noted the bosonic nature of the momentum $R\equiv Q-P$.
 To proceed to the low-temperature limit, we first perform the spatial integral and then compute the remaining zero-component integral through the step function limit of $\nB$ in eq.~\eqref{eq:nfbtheta} (cf.\ sec.~III of \cite{Gorda:2022yex}):

 The above expression formally corresponds to the fermionic one-loop integral of eq.~\eqref{eq:fermion1master_new}.
-Its dependence on the powers of the regulator scale $\eta$ (from the contour) indicates the factorizing of the $R$-integral in eq.~\eqref{eq:I:1l:fb}, leading to the entire diagram vanishing in dimensional regularization.
+Its dependence on the powers of the regulator scale $\eta$ (from the contour) indicates the factorizing of the $R$-integral in eq.~\eqref{eq:I:1l:fb}, leading to the entire diagram vanishing in dimensional regularization \footnote{Taking the limit $\eta \rightarrow 0$ before letting the dimensional regulator vanish results in a vanishing scaleless integral as expected for $T=0$ bosonic integrals.}.
 This result is retained also with a numerator linear in $q_0$ after splitting the computation into two upon writing $q_0 = r_0 + p_0$.
 An integral with a $p_0$-numerator also follows the same steps as above while an integral with an $r_0$-numerator involves an imaginary part taken during the remaining $r_0$-integral, similar to eq.~\eqref{eq:demolinear}.

-Next, we inspect the closely related integral of eq.~\eqref{eq:sunsetexplicitIBP}, which contains one primed and one unprimed occupation function.
+Next, we inspect the closely related integral of eq.~\eqref{eq:sunsetexplicitIBP}, which contains one primed and one unprimed distribution function, \noveltext{marking our first example of a simple type \ref{typeC} integral}.
 Using the formulae of sec.~\ref{sec:2-loop}, we obtain for it

 where the right-hand side follows after performing the $d$-dimensional spatial integrals.
 Focusing next on the remaining two integrals, we change the integration variable of the $q_0$-integral via $q_0 \mapsto r_0 = q_0-p_0$ and also split the $p_0$-integral using the line integral description.
 This leads to